 Children can abuse/bully other children.
-This is generally referred to as 'peer on peer abuse' and can take many forms, including (but not limited to) bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+This is generally referred to as 'child on child abuse' and can take many forms, including (but not limited to) bullying (including cyberbullying, prejudice-based and discriminatory bullying).
 Further details are contained in the school's Safeguarding Policy.